 5. Am I required to submit a letter of support with my application to the Manitoba Accessibility Fund (MAF)?

-There is no requirement to submit a letter of support with your application.
+In 2023/24, there is no requirement to submit a letter of support with your application.

 6. How frequently does MAF accept applications?